siddhi-io/siddhi/docs/documentation/siddhi-5.x/quckstart-5.x.md

 ## 6. A bit of Stream Processing

-This section demonstrates how to carry out **temporal window processing** with Siddhi.
+This section will improve our Siddhi app to demonstrates how to carry out **temporal window processing** with Siddhi.

 Up to this point, we have been carrying out the processing by having only the running sum value in-memory.
 No events were stored during this process.